Get a Customized Website SEO Audit and Online Marketing Strategy and Action Plan

 3.PROBABILISTIC LSA

-The probabilistic latent semantic analysis is also known as probabilistic latent semantic indexing, commonly known as PLSA.
-PLSA find its application in modern information retrieval and text mining.
-Basically, PLSA creates a latent vector space model which has a balanced probability of every word (in a document) within a latent topic.
+Probabilistic Latent Semantic Analysis, also referred to as probabilistic latent semantic indexing, is widely used in modern information retrieval and text mining.
+PLSA builds a latent vector space where every word in a document is assigned a probability within a hidden topic.

 4.JACCARD INDEX